Universal Software Radio Peripheral: Networked series

 The USRP N200 and USRP N210 are high-performance USRP devices that provide higher dynamic range and higher bandwidth than the bus series.
 Using a Gigabit Ethernet interface, the devices in the Networked Series can transfer up to 50 MS/s of complex, baseband samples to/from the host.
 This series uses a dual, 14-bit, 100 MS/s ADC and dual 16-bit, 400 MS/s DAC.
 This series also provides a MIMO expansion port which can be used to synchronize two devices from this series.
 This is the recommended solution for MIMO systems.

 The X300 and X310 are third-generation USRPs that feature two full-duplex daughterboard slots and feature full 200 MS/s DACs and ADCs.
 As network interface, 10GBase over SFP+ allows full 200 MS/s on both channels in full-duplex operation.

-The N300, N310, N320 and N321 are current dual-channel models offering SFP+ connectivity, up to 200 MS/s and optionally sharing of local oscillators and TPM modules for verifiable software deployments.
+The N300, N310, N320 and N321 are current dual-channel models offering SFP+ connectivity, up to 200 MS/s and optional sharing of local oscillators and TPM modules for verifiable software deployments.

 Bus series

 All products in Ettus Research Bus Series use a USB 2.0 or USB 3.0 interface to transfer samples to and from the host computer.
+Models include the USRP B206mini-i, B205mini-i, B200mini-i, and B200mini.
+Board-only versions without the outer protective case are also available.